ExiledNarwal28/rocknprog/web/en/_posts/2020-12-31-functionalities-to-stories.md

 Hi!

 Today, I will present to you the first part of a guide to go from a list of functionalities to stories to use-cases.
 I decided to cut this guide in two so I can present some concepts better.
-If you want to see how to go from stories to use-cases, check out the next article, "From stories to use-cases" (I will link it here when it will be out).
+If you want to see how to go from stories to use-cases, check out the next article, ["From stories to use-cases"]({% post_url 2021-01-08-stories-to-use-cases %}).

 Alright.